aanighoro/Coursera_GetCleanDataProject/README.md

 The generated data set includes the averages calulated for each activity measured for each subject

-The data set is available in the file final_dataset.csv
+The data set is available in the file final_dataset.txt

 Data and variables are explained in CodeBook.md